pmp-library/pmp-library/docs/codingstyle.md

 ### Boolean Prefixes

 Use meaningful prefixes for `bool` variables or functions returning booleans, e.g., `has_colors()` for a function or `is_done` for a variable.

 ### Naming Consistency

 Consistently name dynamic properties, e.g., `v:scalar` for vertex scalars or `f:normal` for face normals.
-Similarly, consistently name iterators and circulators by their entity type (`Vertex`, `Halfedge`, ...)
+Similarly, consistently name iterators and circulators by their entity type (`Vertex`, `Halfedge`, ...).

 ### Type Consistency

 Try to avoid conversion issues by using consistent types, e.g., use `std::size_t` when storing values from STL functions such as the `size()` member function of a `std::vector`.
 Use the C++11 `auto` keyword to let the compiler determine the proper types.

 ### Structs vs. Classes

 Use plain structs for data objects providing nothing but a collection of other data types, e.g., a collection of parameters passed to a functions.
 Such a struct should not contain any further functionality than what is required for construction, destruction, or initialization.
 In contrast to class member variables, struct members do not have a underscore `_` suffix.

 ### Scoping

 Localize variable scope and avoid declaring all variables at the beginning of a function or code block.

 ### Prefer C++ over C

 Give preference to C++ and STL constructs over C-style ones.
 Example: Use `std::numeric_limits<float>::max()` instead of `FLT_MAX`.

 ## Using clang-format {#using-clang-format}

 Please use the [clang-format](https://clang.llvm.org/docs/ClangFormat.html) tool and the corresponding `.clang-format` configuration file from the repository to properly format your code.
 We also provide a convenience CMake target to run clang-format on all source files:

 ```shell
     make clang-format
 ```

 This requires that the `clang-format` executable is found during CMake configuration.
 The exact path to the executable can be specified using

 ```shell
     cmake -DCLANG_FORMAT_EXE=<path/to/executable> ..
 ```

-In case you want to preserve the special formatting of a particular code block such as a matrix intialization add the `// clang-format off` and `// clang-format on` directives around this block:
+In case you want to preserve the special formatting of a particular code block such as a matrix initialization add the `// clang-format off` and `// clang-format on` directives around this block:

 ```cpp
 // clang-format off